Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 let my_func1: fn() -> () = _do_thing_defaulted;
 ```

-This is an *extremely* boring magical transformation, because it's basically just:
+This is an *extremely* boring magical transformation, because it's basically just this:

 ```rust
 let my_func1: fn() -> () = || -> () {